waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **teleport:** Instant warp tile within the same logical location (e.g., inside a building).
 - **spinner_up/down/left/right:** Forces movement in the specified direction.

 # III.
-Pokémon Mansion Puzzle Log & Hypothesis
+Pokémon Mansion Puzzle Log & Conclusion
-- **Current State:** I am on Pokemon Mansion B1F.
-I was previously trapped on 1F because the gates at (21, 18) & (22, 18) closed behind me.
-- **Hypothesis (v8):** The two switches in the basement (at (21, 4) and (19, 26)) control the gates on all floors.
-I have now pressed both.
-My next step is to return to 1F to observe the new gate configuration and see if a path to the exit is now open.
+- **Conclusion:** The two switches in the basement (at (21, 4) and (19, 26)) control the gates on all floors.
+To open the main path on 1F at (21, 18) & (22, 18), both basement switches must be activated.
+The puzzle is now solved.
-- **Untested Assumption:** The switches are simple toggles.
-I need to test if the order of presses matters to confirm this isn't a sequential puzzle.